ebaauw/homebridge-hue/README.md

 - It only exposes colour temperature for _Color Temperature Lights_, not for _Extended Color Lights_;
 - This `Color Temperature` characteristic holds the value in [Mired](https://en.wikipedia.org/wiki/Mired) (from `153` to `500`) instead of in Kelvin.
 Note that Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app actually converts this value into Kelvin.

-By setting `ct` in `config.json`, homebridge-hue also exposes colour temperature using the same characteristic type as the Hue bridge.
+By setting `ct` in `config.json`, homebridge-hue exposes colour temperature using the same characteristic type as the Hue bridge.

 ## 3.2 Light Configuration
 By default homebridge-hue does not expose any lights.
 You might want to change this in `config.json` to expose only non-Philips lights, if you already expose the Philips lights from your v2 (square) Hue Bridge.
 You might want to change this to expose all lights, if you have a v1 (round) bridge, or if you want to use the `Color Temperature` characteristic for Philips _Extended color lights_.